sttp/Specification/Sections/EstablishingConnections.md

 ## Establishing Connections

 It is expected that STTP will normally be used over Internet Protocol.
 In order to meet the entire set of capabilities as enumerated in this specification, a TCP/IP based connection will be required.
-In its most simple mode of operation, a single established TCP connection can be used to meet the requirements for both the _command channel_ and _data channel_ functions.
-Connections using UDP/IP can also be established for data channel functions when used in conjunction with a TCP based command channel, however, use of UDP connections for STTP data transmission reduces the set of capabilities that can be supported.
-As an example, since UDP is a lossy transmission protocol, its use means that transmitted data can be dropped, so any capabilities that implement stateful compression which requires delivery guarantees cannot be supported.
+For simple STTP configurations, a single established TCP connection can be used to meet the requirements for both the _command channel_ and _data channel_ functions.
+Connections using UDP/IP can also be configured for data channel functions when used in conjunction with a TCP based command channel, however, use of UDP connections for STTP data transmission reduces the set of capabilities that can be supported.
+As an example, since UDP is a lossy transmission protocol, its use means that transmitted data can be dropped, so any capabilities that implement stateful compression and require delivery guarantees cannot be supported.

 > :information_source: UDP only style deliveries, either unicast or multicast, of data using STTP can only be accommodated with substantial capability restrictions.
 That is, with no reliable command channel, consumers of STTP data provided over a UDP only connection would be subject to publisher established formats, content and resolution of the data being delivered.
 Alternately, establishment of a UDP based command channel would require adjustments in protocol behavior to accommodate failures to send command requests and/or receive responses due to lack of delivery guarantees.
 While it is expected that with the right set of initial assumptions and capability restrictions that STTP could effectively operate with a UDP only connection, the main text of this specification will intentionally remain silent on such details for the sake of simplicity, clarity and brevity.